daikihi/honey-note/README.md

 # honey-note

-This project managing your honeies.
-If you are a collector of honeies then you can manage your honies using this project.
+This project managing your honeys.
+If you are a collector of honeys then you can manage your honies using this project.

 # Overview of Design